 The process of seed collection does not involve disturbing, touching or removing wild oysters in the harbour.

-The growth units we plan to utilize have been developed to improve upon several issues not addressed by gear commonly used on off-bottom farms throughout North America.
-Most relevant to our farm from the perspective of other stakeholders is the issue of visual profile.
+The BOBR (Benefit Of Being Round) growth units we plan to utilize have been developed to improve upon several characteristics relative to gear commonly used on off-bottom farms throughout North America.
+Most relevant to our farm, from the perspective of other stakeholders, is likely the issue of visual profile.
 Our units are black in color, curved in shape, and float only a few inches above the water's surface.
-They will tend to blend in rather than stand out.
+They tend to blend in rather than stand out.
 Observers will see a pattern on the water, but it will be far less noticeable than other gear options.
-Furthermore, the distance to the nearest homes is ½ km so this pattern will be even less noticeable.

 After the seed oysters have been on the farm grow sites for about three years, they will be of market size, 3” in length.
 At this point they will be removed from the grow sites and taken to shore.

 To prepare oysters from Antigonish Harbour for market they must first be cleansed.
 This can be done in two ways.
 One method is to transport the oysters to an approved lease site to be left submerged for three weeks.
 This allows the oysters to purge any harmful contaminants.
 This technique is called "relay" and is a common approach in preparing oysters for consumption.

 The second suitable technique is called depuration which, simply put, allows the oysters to purge any harmful contaminants in controlled conditions.
 The local company, Bio-Novations, markets depuration systems and we hope to use their technology as our system for preparing our product for market.

 The remaining steps to prepare the product for market are grading by size and shape, packing the product in shipping boxes, storing the product in refrigerated cold storage, and shipment to clients.
 None of these tasks involve any processing.
 There are no treatments applied beyond washing with seawater.